caltechlibrary/newt/newt-presentation.md

 # Developer workflow

-1. Define models/routes/form validation in Newt YAML file
+1. Define routes and form validation in Newt YAML file
-2. Enhance models in SQL and Postgres
+2. Implement models in SQL and Postgres
 3. Create/update Pandoc templates
 4. (Re)start PostgREST and Newt to (re)load models and routes
 5. Test with our web browser